sca-secretary/sca-handbook/05_history/05-03_agm-history.md

     - “Virtual Worlds” in Archival Settings
     - New Technologies and Archives: Exchange Forum
     - Archivists That Are Doin’ It for Themselves: The Archivist as Historian
-  - Luncheon and Address: Silicon Valley, Women, and the California Dream: Gender, Class, and Opportunity in the 20th Century, Glenna Matthews, visiting scholar, Institute of Urban and Regional Development, UC Berkeley
+  - Luncheon and Address: _Silicon Valley, Women, and the California Dream: Gender, Class, and Opportunity in the 20th Century_, Glenna Matthews, visiting scholar, Institute of Urban and Regional Development, UC Berkeley
   - “Celebrating California Authors” event for colleagues who authored books in past three years
   - SCA Members Meeting and Committee Meetings
   - Gourmet Night